ansipes/mejo-187/content/assignment/pop-by-the-polls.md

 ### Header CSS

-This tutorial focuses on CSS that gives the gradient its size and gradient.
+This tutorial focuses on CSS that gives the header its size and gradient.

 {{< vimeo 394359852 >}}